imbulana/UnemployeesVS/README.md

 ### Agent Workflow

-#### Job Seeker (Unemployee) Facing
+#### Job Seeker Facing

 There are three key aspects in this agent workflow.

-- **Long Term Memory**: The "hunter" agent has accese various types of long term memory that is related to the user's professional and academic carreer with the goal of creating a candidate persona that mimics user's experiences, skills, and accomplishments.
+- **Long Term Memory**: The "hunter" agent has access to various types of long-term memory related to the user's professional and academic career, with the goal of creating a candidate persona that mimics the user's experiences, skills, and accomplishments.

-- **AI Roleplay**: When a user is ready for apply for a job interview, they can proceeed by simply saying so and the hunter agent will initiate the interview process by creating analysts that will interview a candidate in the user's stead.
-This involves creating a set of analysts that are informed by the job posting and user's resume.
-The analysts will begin by asking questions from a candidate that is informed by the user's profile.
-This interview roleplay will carry on and the analysts will create memos reporting on the strengths and weaknesses of the candidate.
-A final evaluation of the candidate fit for the job through the lens of each analyst.
+- **AI Roleplay**: When a user is ready to apply for a job interview, they can simply say so, and the hunter agent will initiate the interview process by creating analysts who will interview the candidate in the user's stead.
+This process involves generating a set of analysts informed by the job posting and the user's resume.
+The analysts will begin by asking questions to the candidate, drawing on the user's profile.
+The interview roleplay will continue, with the analysts creating memos that report on the candidate's strengths and weaknesses.
+A final evaluation of the candidate's fit for the job, as assessed by each analyst, will be provided.

 - **Human-in-the-Loop**: Before the expert analysts conduct their interviews, the user is prompted to verify that they are satisfied with the personas of the analysts.
-If the user would like the analysts to focus on a specific aspect of their professional/academic career, the user can simply say so, and the agent will generate appropriate analysts that satisfy the user's requirements.
+If the user wants the analysts to focus on a specific aspect of their professional or academic career, they can simply say so, and the agent will generate appropriate analysts who meet the user's requirements.

-This system leverages human-in-the-loop feedback to refine insights by integrating user inputs, ensuring personalized suggestions for improvements to their resume.
+This system leverages human-in-the-loop feedback to refine insights by integrating user inputs, ensuring personalized suggestions for improving the user's resume.
 AI roleplay simulates realistic interviews, allowing the system to evaluate responses, while long-term memory stores insights and improvements for continuous resume enhancement over multiple sessions.

-#### Recruitor-Facing
+#### Recruiter Facing

-The agentic workflow enables gain a greater and granular understanding of the candidates while requiring minimal effort from the recruiter.
+The agentic workflow enables recruiters gain a greater and granular understanding of the candidates while requiring minimal effort.
 Recruiter's are able to get valuable insights into the potential strengths and weaknesses of a candidate via the lens of expert analysts.